The Pituitary Gland

 - Thyroid stimulating hormone (TSH) deficiency.
 Thyroid problems are all-too-common, and result in dry skin, low red blood cells count, extreme sensitivity to cold, unwanted weight gain and ugly swelling throughout the body, digestive problems, and difficulties concentrating and remembering.

 Ugly, ugly, ugly.
-Again, you can see just how important this minute gland is, along with its importance.
+Again, you can see just how vital this minute gland is, along with its importance.

-But before we delve into the cause of pituitary problems and how they are treated, let’s take a deeper look into exactly how the pituitary functions.
+But before we delve into the cause of pituitary problems and how they are treated, let’s take a more in-depth look at exactly how the pituitary functions.

 As mentioned earlier, the pituitary gland is the control center of several hormones.

-In that role, it is part of a messenger system, and since it originates the messages, it is considered the most important part of the endocrine system.
+In that role, it is part of a messenger system, and since it originates the messages, it is considered the most critical part of the endocrine system.

 The pituitary controls the body’s functions by sending these various hormones into your bloodstream.